zulkiflifauzi/PIIRedaction/README.md

 # PIIRedaction
 There are two apps that need to be run, python application hosted on Flask API Server and the client side application using Blazor PWA:
 ## 1. Flask Web API
-This will host a Python script for redact user input and send it to the hugging face chat API
+This will host Python scripts for redact user input and send it to the hugging face chat API
 ### Prerequisites
 1. Python 3.x
 2. pip